Utah vs. Oregon NCAA Football Odds, Plays and Insights | December 3, 2021

 Over/Under Insights

-- Utah's games this season have gone over 59.5 points five of 11 times.

-- Oregon has combined with its opponents to score more than 59.5 points in six of 12 games this season.
+- Utah and its opponents have gone over the current 59.5-point total in five of 11 games (45.5%) this season.

-- The two teams combine to score 68.5 points per game, 9.0 more than the total in this contest.
+- The two teams combine to score 68.5 points per game, 9.0 more than the over/under in this contest.

-- These two squads combine to allow 45.9 points per game, 13.6 fewer than this contest's over/under.
+- This contest's total is 13.6 points more than the 45.9 these two squads combine to surrender per game this season.

-- Utes games have an average total of 53.2 points this season, 6.3 fewer than Friday's over/under.
+- The average total in Utes games this season is 53.2, 6.3 points fewer than Friday's total of 59.5 .

 Utah Stats and Trends

-- Utah has played 12 games, with five wins against the spread.

-- The Utes have been favored by 3 points or more nine times this season and are 3-6 ATS in those contests.
+- So far this season, the Utes have been installed as favorites by a 3-point margin or more nine times and are 3-6 ATS in those games.

-- Utah has gone over the point total in 63.6% of its opportunities this year (seven times over 11 games with a set point total).

-- Utah is 5-3 against the spread and 8-1 overall when the team totals over 371.3 yards.
+- Utah's games this year have eclipsed the over/under seven times in 11 opportunities (63.6%).

-- The Utes have 12 giveaways this season, while the Ducks have 20 takeaways .
+- This year, the Utes have 12 turnovers, eight fewer than the Ducks have takeaways (20).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.